 If you have never crocheted the reverse single crochet stitch then your first try may be a frustrating one.
 You may need to hold or angle your hook a little different than normal.

 In the photo above, this spiral crochet applique shows a bulky weight yarn, a worsted weight yarn and a DK weight yarn.
-Each one also used a different size hook.
-This applique looks nice in many different yarns and yarn types and colors.
+Each one also used a different size crochet hook.
+This applique looks nice in many different yarns, yarn types and colors.

-Now, lets get started on making your very own crochet applique.
+Now, lets get started on making your very own flower crochet applique.

 You can find more FREE crochet patterns HERE.

 - Yarn: #4 Worsted Weight – Lily Sugar N Cream or any size yarn

 - Hook: US Size (H/7) 5.0 mm crochet hook or corresponding hook size for yarn of your choice

 - ch – chain

 - st(s) – stitch(es)

 - sc – single crochet